This post contains affiliate links. Please see our disclosure policy.

-Apple Cider Cookies are thick, chewy cookies with apple cider in every bite.
+Apple Cider Cookies are thick, chewy cookies packed with apple cider flavor in every bite!
 They’re twice-coated in apple pie spice, brushed with a magical mixture of reduced apple cider and apple butter, & drizzled with apple cider caramel.
-These irresistible cookies are bursting with fall flavor and taste just like an apple cider doughnut from the orchard!
+These irresistible cookies taste just like an apple cider doughnut from the orchard!

 - Twice Dipped in Apple Pie Spice – Coating these cookies twice in apple pie spice makes them taste just like apple cider donuts from the apple orchard!